 However it is dressed up, it is dispiriting in the extreme to see a side that plays with this much carelessness.
 They deserve acclaim for having the wit and gumption to do something about it but it would be remiss to ignore the undistinguished moments and focus only on the better ones.

-This, remember, is not one of the great Brazil teams and the Maracanã was a mutinous place at times during its re-opening night.
+Brazil teams and the Maracanã was a mutinous place at times during its re-opening night.
 Luiz Felipe Scolari's team are 19th in Fifa's rankings, their worst-ever position.
 Scolari's substitutions were jeered by the crowd and the team's nerve looked fragile during that helter-skelter 15-minute spell in the second half when England, almost out of nowhere, turned the game upside down.

 Yet Brazil should really have buried their opponents inside the first half and would surely have won with something to spare but for some splendid goalkeeping from Joe Hart and their own erratic finishing.
 In total, Brazil accumulated 29 shots (20 on target) compared to England's eight.
 Neymar, such an elusive opponent, probably lost count of the number of times Hart denied him just in the opening 45 minutes.
 Hodgson's experimentation with a new system was not working and it was jarring to see all the old England failings - full of competitive spirit, short of refinement.